Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Looking at ADD/ADHD in a Different Light

-There are certain traits people with ADHD have that can be of great use to them, especially if you know how to leverage it with nootropics and lifestyle habits.
+There are certain traits people with ADHD have that can be of great use to them, especially if they know how to leverage it with nootropics and lifestyle habits.

 Learning to leverage the condition starts with identifying the positives (strengths) and negatives (weaknesses).
 We’ll discuss what these benefits are, how nootropics can used to leverage them, and list some of the top nootropic compounds that can help us achieve this.